 - Car jerking when braking

 - Pulling from left or right when braking

 Pads & Shoes

 Pads can be found in disc systems.
 Replacing brake pads is the most common repair and replacement service.
 When brakes are properly maintained, replacing the pad is a simple and relatively inexpensive service.
 When the pads become severely worn and are not replaced, this can begin to cause significant damage to your brake system and make driving dangerous.
 Disc brake systems provide improved performance over drum brake systems and are now more common although the latter has been around longer.
-Disc brake systems also fair better in wet weather conditions.
+Disc brake systems also fare better in wet weather conditions.